What's on campus?

 Studying the Humanities in Penryn, Cornwall is a uniquely rewarding experience.
 Situated just outside Falmouth, the modern, purpose-built campus offers an unrivalled location for study.
 Our courses aim to reflect the stunning location and the distinctive spirit of the Cornish peninsula.
 The educational experience in Cornwall, with its intimate, small-group teaching and close contact with academics, is incredibly well suited to studying Humanities.
 Emphasis is on innovative learning and teaching in a flexible, personal atmosphere.

-The Penryn Campus offers the very latest academic, research and residential facilities.
-Made up of around 4,000 students, the campus gives you intimacy and friendliness, in an arrangement that we think is unique as we share the campus with Falmouth University; a leading specialist arts institution.
-This combination creates a vibrant mix of students, with a diverse range of interests and backgrounds.
+The Penryn Campus offers up-to-date academic, research and residential facilities.
+Made up of around 6,000 students, the campus gives you intimacy and friendliness, in an arrangement that we think is unique, as we share the campus with Falmouth University; a leading specialist arts institution.
+Penryn has a virbant close-knit community on a modern eco-campus.

 As a student in the College of Humanities, there are a number of different buildings you may be based in, depending on what you study.

-If you want to see where the buildings are based, check out our Penryn Campus map.
+Check out our Penryn Campus map.
 You can also explore our main buildings through virtual tours of our Penryn Campus.
 English and History are both based in the Peter Lanyon Building.
 This modern building houses most of the lectures and seminars, convening around a central study space in close proximity to academic offices on the 1st and 2nd floor.
-If you are able to visit us, the best way to familiarise yourself with our buildings is to come along to an Offer-Holder Visit Day.
+If you are able to visit, the best way to familiarise yourself with our buildings is to come along to an Offer-Holder Visit Day.

 You don’t have to be a Modern Languages student to study a language.
 The Foreign Language Centre provides all students with the opportunity to study either French or Spanish.